NAEL2XD/Songs-to-chart-Requests/README.md

 1. Give me the song name and the user that made the song (links is faster).
 2. If the original composer has their channel hidden/deleted, i will not chart that UNLESS you know who is the og user composer.
 3. If there's only 1 part and it is a massive bpm or repeated part, i will not chart it.
-4. If the song is more than 10 minutes long, i will not chart it.
+4. If the song is more than 10 minutes long, i will not chart it. (unless it is actually fun)
 5. If you spam the issue, there's 0.001% chance it'll get charted
 6. If the track notes is confusing, i won't chart it. (unless i have the flp and can [sniff](https://github.com/JordanSantiagoYT/SNIFF) it)